lgargantini/ice_and_fire_viewer/README.md

 ##### API Request vs GraphQL Request

+I'd suggest using GraphQL to retrieve all `Sworn Members` (Characters) from a specific `House`, instead of making multiple requests to the API to retrieve each member.

-I'd suggest using GraphQL to retrieve each `Sworn Member` (Character).
-For this short PoC using the API, we are requesting each member as a separated HTTP request to the API, which is not the best approach.
-This behavior have considerable performance impact on displaying information sooner, since we need to wait for all requests to be completed, before being able to display information.
+For this short PoC, we are requesting each member as a separated HTTP request.
+This behavior have considerable performance impact on displaying information, since we need to wait for all requests, before being able to display information.

-##### Accurate Request Pagination object
+##### Accurate Request Pagination object on API response

 As you can see on this example `GET /houses` request: